hadley/adv-r/Computing-on-the-language.md

 ''Flexibility in syntax, if it does not lead to ambiguity, would seem a reasonable thing to ask of an interactive programming language.'' --- Kent Pitman, http://www.nhplace.com/kent/Papers/Special-Forms.html

+It's generally a bad idea to create code by operating on its string representation: there is no guarantee that you'll create valid code.
+Don't get me wrong: pasting strings together will often allow you to solve your problem in the least amount of time, but it may create subtle bugs that will take your users hours to track down.
+Learning more about the structure of the R language and the tools that allow you to modify it is an investment that will pay off by allowing you to make more robust code.

+[Some examples]

 In this section you'll learn how to write R code that modifies other R code.
 Why might you want to do this?

-* to work around functions that use non-standard evaluation rules (like lattice functions, )
+* to work around functions that use non-standard evaluation rules (like lattice functions)

 * to create refactoring tools that modify your existing functions